Give a Boost to Your Health by Lowering Your Salt Intake

 Here we are, nearing the beginning of the summer — sunshine, beaches and BBQs!
 Calories add up quickly on the

 grill, but here are some healthy ways to pack in flavor without adding too much sugar or fat to your summer meals.
-Katie Campbell, RD, CDN, a registered dietitian at NewYork-Presbyterian Lawrence Hospital in Bronxville, discusses how something as simple as reducing sodium intake can boost your health by lowering your numbers — everything from blood pressure to weight.
+Katie Campbell, RD, CDN, a registered dietitian at NewYork-Presbyterian Westchester (formerly Lawrence Hospital) in Bronxville, discusses how something as simple as reducing sodium intake can boost your health by lowering your numbers — everything from blood pressure to weight.

 Why should reducing salt intake be part of a healthy eating plan?